dl9rdz/rdz_ttgo_sonde/README.md

 Meteomodem | M20 | :heavy_check_mark: | :x: | :x: | Not Sent
 Meteo-Radiy | MP3-H1 (MRZ-H1) | :heavy_check_mark: | :x: | :x: | :x:

 SondeHub integration has mainly been tested with RS41 and DFM.
-MP3-H1 currently lacks decoding timestamps from telemetry, thus not yet suitable for SondeHub.

 Support for other radiosondes that use AFSK modulation is not feasible with the TTGO hardware.